 In the wake of COVID-19, we understand that employers and employees alike are having to make tough decisions, and our team is here to provide charitable giving support during this pandemic.

-With social distancing, working remotely and a struggling economy, the United Way workplace campaign will look very different this year.
-We are here to help you plan and execute the type of fundraising campaign that makes the most sense for your organization, and we are so grateful for your support of local families in need during this difficult time.
+We know workplace campaigns may still look different this year.
+We are here to help you plan and execute the type of fundraising campaign that makes the most sense for your organization, whether that is in-person events and/or virtual options.
+We are so grateful for your support of local families in need during this difficult time.